 Dryer fires are more common than you might think.
-Fortunately, they're easy to prevent!
+Fortunately, there are steps you can take to prevent them!

 When was the last time you cleaned out the lint filter on your dryer?
 Hopefully recently!
 What about the dryer duct, or the exhaust vent?
 There are a number of ways this common appliance can be a potential hazard, and unfortunately, dryer fires account for a large number of home fires each year.
 However, this is easily avoidable with a few simple preventative measures.
 Read on as we discuss the most common causes of dryer fires and how you can prevent them!

-While it may be hard to believe, dryer fires are a fairly common cause of home fires.
+While it may be hard to believe, dryer fires are not an uncommon cause of structure and home fires.
 In fact, according to the National Fire Protection Association

 Causes of dryer fires